Head of department

 Positions in the System Genetics group of the University Medical Center Groningen

-The Department of Genetics has 3 postdoctoral vacancies and 1 postdoctoral/PhD vacancy (Systems Genetics).
+The Department of Genetics has vacancies in the Systems Genetics group.
 We are a highly interdisciplinary department working on how genetic and environmental risk factors cause disease, with a special focus on common complex diseases.
 To build an understanding of how genetic variation leads to disease, we are applying our expertise in bioinformatics, functional genomics and experimental validation, and we are combining data from clinical cohorts with population-based cohorts enriched for different levels of ‘omics’ data.
 Our goal is to develop personalized treatments and preventive strategies that preserve health.

 The department is an energetic, dynamic and international environment.
 Our research combines bioinformatics and statistics, immunology and molecular biology, and we are supported by state-of-the-art infrastructure.
 We are interested in recruiting self-motivated individuals with the drive to be competitive at the international level and who will enjoy working in a multidisciplinary team.

-We are seeking 3 ambitious postdocs and 1 postdoc or PhD student to contribute to different innovative and interdisciplinary genomics projects.
+We are seeking ambitious postdocs and PhD students to contribute to different innovative and interdisciplinary genomics projects.
 Please mention the specific position you wish to apply for in your application.
 The conditions of employment comply with the Collective Labour Agreement of Medical Centers (CAO-UMC).

 All applicants should have: